akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

 ## Vanilla JS Implementation

-We are removing and adding the same `fade` class with changed text content and using innerHTML method which repaints the content showing the animation.
+We are removing and adding the same `fade` class with changed text content and using `innerHTML` which repaints the content enabling the transition effect (called as forced reflow).

 > By default, we add a fade out related properties to `.text` class so
-> that once the `fade` class is removed, it can work just like
+> that once the fade class is removed, it can work just like
-> `fade-leave-active` in Vue or `fade-exit-active` in React.
+> 'fade-leave-active' in Vue or 'fade-exit-active' in React.

 There are two methods by which you can add transition: